ballerina-platform/module-ballerinax-jira/README.md

 apiToken = "<Your Jira API Token>"
 ```

-2. Create a `twitter:ConnectionConfig` with the obtained access token and initialize the connector with it.
+2. Create a `jira:ConnectionConfig` with the obtained access token and initialize the connector with it.

 ```ballerina
 configurable string baseUrl = ?;